 Identifying bamboo species is no easy task, but with years of practice, it can bring great satisfaction.
 The best way to gain experience is by visiting as many nurseries and botanical gardens as possible, locations where bamboo species are clearly and accurately labeled.

 At this point, it’s about Asper vs Guadua or Moso vs Oldhamii.
 The holy grail is probably Dendrocalamus sinicus, which can reach a towering 150 feet in height.
-This one continues to elude me, but the Yunan Province is certainly on my bucket list.
+This one continues to elude me, but the Yunnan Province is certainly on my bucket list.
 In the meantime, I find every opportunity I can to track down and document a new “lifer”.

 And you never know where the next opportunity might arise.
-I’ve always had a penchant for travel, whether local or international when I can afford it.
-And early on I set out to visit as many botanical gardens as I could get to.
+I’ve always had a penchant for travel, whether local or international, when I can afford it.
+And early on, I set out to visit as many botanical gardens as I could get to.
 So I have gotten to quite a few.
 From Brooklyn to Brazil to Berlin, every great collection of flora indubitably includes a grove or a clump of bamboo here or there.

 I was astonished by the extensive variety of bamboo species that I stumbled upon in central Lyon, France.
 This vast botanical garden features a zoo, a complex of greenhouses, and the ineluctable ice cream stand.
 Temperate bamboo outdoors and tropical species in the hot house, I even had my first encounter with Chimonobambusa quadrangularis, better known as Square Bamboo.
 I’ll never forget my first time, although I was slightly disappointed that the corners of those quadrangular culms were not nearly as sharp as I had expected.